Alfred-Hermann Reinhardt: Postwar years

 Reinhardt was released from captivity before the end of 1948 and settled in Öhringen, Württemberg.
 He worked as sales representative for bike company Carle in his hometown and also was involved in veteran's group in Heilbronn.
-Generalleutnant Alfred-Hermann Reinhardt died on January 15, 1973, aged 75 at his home.
+He was also a member of the Schnez-Truppe, a clandestine shadow army intended to fight against the Soviet Union in the event of an invasion, or German communists during a civil war.
+Generalleutnant Alfred-Hermann Reinhardt died on 15 January 1973, aged 75 at his home.
 He was married to Frida Hartlieb with no children.